maneesh-settipeta/url-shortener-project/README.md

 http://localhost:8080
 ```

-H2 data is persisted under `./data/` so links remain after a restart.
+H2 data is persisted under `./data/` so links remn after a restart.
 To reset the local database, stop the app and delete the `data/` directory.

 ### Run tests